Plastic: Types of additive

-Toxicity
+Health effects

-Pure plastics have low toxicity due to their insolubility in water, and because they have a large molecular weight, they are biochemically inert.
-Plastic products contain a variety of additives, however, some of which can be toxic.
-For example, plasticizers like adipates and phthalates are often added to brittle plastics like PVC to make them pliable enough for use in food packaging, toys, and many other items.
+Plastics per se have low toxicity due to their insolubility in water and because they have a large molecular weight.
+They are biochemically inert.
+Additives in plastic products can be more problematic.
+For example, plasticizers like adipates and phthalates are often added to brittle plastics like PVC to make them pliable.
 Traces of these compounds can leach out of the product.
 Owing to concerns over the effects of such leachates, the EU has restricted the use of DEHP (di-2-ethylhexyl phthalate) and other phthalates in some applications, and the US has limited the use of DEHP, DPB, BBP, DINP, DIDP, and DnOP in children's toys and child-care articles through the Consumer Product Safety Improvement Act.
 Some compounds leaching from polystyrene food containers have been proposed to interfere with hormone functions and are suspected human carcinogens (cancer-causing substances).
 Other chemicals of potential concern include alkylphenols.

 While a finished plastic may be non-toxic, the monomers used in the manufacture of its parent polymers may be toxic.
 In some cases, small amounts of those chemicals can remain trapped in the product unless suitable processing is employed.
 For example, the World Health Organization's International Agency for Research on Cancer (IARC) has recognized vinyl chloride, the precursor to PVC, as a human carcinogen.